 More severe symptoms of DKA can include:

 - Feeling very tired and/or weak

 - Feeling disoriented/confused

-If you are experiencing the above symptoms immediately call your healthcare provider and go to the nearest emergency room.
 If you are in the hospital they will treat you with IV insulin to lower your blood sugar to the normal range and provide you with IV fluids to rehydrate you and replace your electrolytes.

 These acute complications of diabetes can be prevented by managing your diabetes including taking your medication and/or insulin, eating healthy, getting regular physical activity, checking your blood sugar regularly, managing stress, and treating early signs of these acute issues.

 In addition, it is important to educate the people that live with you and you have frequent contact about the signs and symptoms of these acute issues so they can recognize them and intervene if you are not aware you are experiencing them or unconscious.